-Line 2 Multifactor Computation
+Line 2 Multifactor Computations

 Three-Factor Formula - Multistate corporations are generally required to use a three-factor formula of property, payroll and double-weighted sales.
 The sum of the property factor, payroll factor and twice the sales factor is divided by four to arrive at the final apportionment factor.
 Beginning July 1, 2011, certain manufacturers may elect to use an increased weighted sales factor.
+Beginning July 1, 2012, retail companies must use a triple-weighted sales factor.
 See specific instructions that follow.